ashvardanian/StringZilla/README.md

 Some popular operations, however, like equality comparisons and relative order checking, almost always complete on some of the very first bytes in either string.
 In such operations vectorization is almost useless, unless huge and very similar strings are considered.
 StringZilla implements those operations as well, but won't result in substantial speedups.
-Where vectorization stops being effective, parallelism takes over with the new layered cake architecture:
+Where vectorization stops being effective, parallelism takes over, across two layers:

 - StringZilla C library w/out dependencies
 - StringZillas parallel extensions: